goetzrieger/ansible-labs-summit2020/ansible-tower-advanced/1-intro/README.md

   - Two managed RHEL 7 hosts

-And a second network segment to mimic a remote site:
+And to mimic a remote site with isolated nodes:

   - One host that acts as an isolated Tower node that can be reached via SSH from the Tower cluster nodes.